- Millikin is a small comprehensive undergraduate university where approximately one in four students major in the fine arts (350+ are music majors).

 In February, PercussionEnsemble Synergy showcases the distinctiveness of Millikin's ubiquitousinterdisciplinary alliances through a collaborative concert featuringperformances with students and faculty across the College of Fine Arts.
 The season ends in April with the Masterworks concert showcasing the depth andbreadth of contemporary percussion chamber music through a program featuringworks by the disciplines leading composers.
 Each year, the Millikin ensemble premieres anew work commissioned through the Percussion Music Commission Fund on this program.
 In sum, these ensembles explore the diverse world of percussion music from the novel to the sublime.

 World Percussion Ensemble

 The World Percussion Ensemble provides students with the opportunity to explore playing techniques and rhythms from around the world with a special emphasis on Afro-Caribbean music.
 In addition to offering authentic world music performances, the group's interest in combining elements of western and non-western music has given rise to an eclectic mix of jazz, pop, and world music which has thrilled audiences throughout the region.
 The group’s first CD, Latin Jazz Project, received a laudable review in Percussive Notes (December 2006).
 The group’s second release, Global Perspectives, was also met with critical acclaim.
 Both are distributed through First Step Records.
-The group released its third CD, Simon Says, in February of 2013.
+In 2013, the group won a Downbeat Award for "Outstanding Latin Jazz Performance" released its third CD entitled, Simon Says.